Reinstatement and Reactivation

 When an F-1 student’s I-20 is terminated, the student loses status/becomes “out of status”.
 There are two options to regain active status.

-Depart and re-enter the U.S. with a new I-20 (issued by the school where you lost your status or a new school).
-Typically, the student returns to his/her home country for this option.
-The student may need a new visa also issued by the nearest U.S. consulate or Embassy in his/her home country:
+Depart the U.S. and re-enter with a new initial I-20 from the school where you lost status or from a new school authorized to issue I-20’s.
+This option requires the student to return to his/her home country.
+The student may also need a new visa issued by the local U.S. Embassy or Consulate in the student’s home country.

-Current Students: In order to get a new I-20 from Georgia State, you will need to provide ISSS with new financial information and be enrolled full time (unless authorized) for the current semester.
-For more details, come to our office to speak with an advisor about the process and risks involved.
+Current Students: To obtain a new I-20 from GSU, provide ISSS with updated financial information and be enrolled full time for the current semester.
+You are encouraged to contact your ISSS Advisor to discuss risks associated with this option.

 - Failure to enroll or maintain full-time enrollment